-Plank’s law is a formula that describes a family of curves that represent this; it describes the amount of a given wavelength (or frequency, or energy, or color – for light, these are all related and interchangeable properties) of light will be emitted by something with a given temperature.
+Plank’s law is a formula that describes a family of curves that represent this effect.
+The law describes the intensity of a given wavelength of light that will be emitted by something with a given temperature.
 For some historical reasons we call these Blackbody Functions.
 So Plank’s law is shaped differently for every temperature, but comes from the same equation.

 Try thinking through what this graph means: the y-axis is measured in kW (a measure of power, or energy per second) per steradian per meters squared per nanometers, while the x-axis is measured in micrometers.
 You can imagine steradian meters squared as an area, so a quantity with units power per area is describing the amount of energy from some object that passes through a given area every second (we call this the Irradiance of an object).
 The meat of the graph is that it shows you how much of the irradiance of an object of a given temperature comes from any particular wavelength (color) of light.
 This implies that the temperature of an object determines the color of that object, because the temperature dictates what wavelength of light the object will emit the most energy at.

-Stars are fairly simple things, in comparison to emitters that humans interact with in their day to day lives.
+Stars are fairly simple things, in comparison to other sources of light that humans interact with in their day to day lives.
 They don’t have many (relatively) weird compounds, reflective substances, odd structures and surfaces.
 Let’s be clear, stars have really interesting things going on in all those regards, but they aren’t as complex as a whole strictly speaking as, say, a tree, or your mobile device.
 This is partly because they’re so big: stars are massive enough to be defined easily only by very fundamental processes like gravity, pressure, and radiation.
 So, unlike plenty of colors in our day to day life, the colors of stars are defined really well by Plank’s law with a few addenda.
-You could imagine Plank’s law as the basis, or progenitor, for the color in your day to day life, with lots and lots of addenda, like reflection, scattering, emissivity, etc (much more than is involved in our understanding of stars) that occurs between the initial production of light and color, and our eyes receiving it.
+You could imagine Plank’s law as the basis, or progenitor, for the color in your day to day life, with lots and lots of addenda, like reflection, scattering, emissivity, etc that occurs between the initial production of light and color, and our eyes receiving it.

 Another fun property to explore is how bright a star is over all; that is, adding up all the energy you get from all the kinds of light the star emits, how much is there?
 Thinking observationally, how bright is the star?
 The brightness of a star is determined by its luminosity, which is dependent on the star’s mass (by the mass-luminosity relation).